 - Explanation of the change: Former requirement 4.14.1.1.
 The requirement was modified to include lures that need to be appropriate to the pest species identified.
-Devices and lures should be maintained and replaced as needed (as recommended by the label). - Guidance on evaluation of criteria: No additional guidance is required.
+Devices and lures should be maintained and replaced as needed (recommended by label). - Guidance on evaluation of criteria: No additional guidance is required.